omervk/ts2avsc/README.md

 ## // TODO:

 1. Test errors and make sure coverage is decent
-2. Document type narrowing using comment annotations
-3. Add language features:
+2. Add language features:
-   1. companion types library - be modular to existing libraries, don't reinvent them
-   2. long types
+   1. long types
-   3. decimal
+   2. decimal
-   4. duration
+   3. duration
-   5. aliases
+   4. aliases
-   6. default values
+   5. default values
-   7. order (fields)
+   6. order (fields)
-   8. enums
+   7. enums
-   9. arrays
+   8. arrays
-   10. maps
+   9. maps
-   11. unions (ts -> avro)
+   10. unions (ts -> avro)
-   12. fixed
+   11. fixed
-   13. type references outside the file's scope
+   12. type references outside the file's scope
-   14. not just the interface in the same file
+   13. not just the interface in the same file
-   15. run tests on the serializer/deserializer to make sure they do what they're supposed to
+   14. run tests on the serializer/deserializer to make sure they do what they're supposed to
-4. Document multiple root types (schema and serializer outputs)
+3. Document multiple root types (schema and serializer outputs)
-5. Split the command line tool from the types library
+4. Split the command line tool from the types library
-6. Consider using actual newtypes for types library
+5. Consider using actual newtypes for types library

 Copyright 2022 Omer van Kloeten